 Establishing the wire harness assembly process as a variable expense lends tremendous value and flexibility to your growth and profitability.
 This allows you to eliminate the financial risks of taking on the exorbitant investment required to build your own wire harness department.

 In order to create your own wire harness assembly department, you would need a designated area in your facility.
 That is if you actually have the space to conduct these tasks.

 Your next step requires purchasing all of the proper equipment, machinery, and crimping tools.
-This investment adds up quickly.
+However, this investment adds up quickly.
 Even into the tens or hundreds of thousands of dollars.